 • One unique feature about this building is the presence of two cellar floors with homes

-• The building will have no off-street vehicle parking spaces, necessitating zoning variance for 1-2 parking spaces
+• The building will have no off-street vehicle parking spaces, necessitating zoning relief for 1 parking space

-This case is being heard by the Board of Zoning Adjustment, which hears cases involving small zoning variance.
+This case is being heard by the Board of Zoning Adjustment, which hears cases involving small zoning relief.

 agency case summary next hearing ANC status case status